mukkelmaus/Flox/docs/integration-guide.md

 ## State Management

-For optimal state management with the OneTask API, we recommend using a combination of React Context API for global state and React Query for data fetching and caching.
+For optimal state management with the Floxari API, we recommend using a combination of React Context API for global state and React Query for data fetching and caching.

 ### 1. Authentication State